What is mathblogging.org?

-From research to recreational, from teaching to technology, from visual to virtual, hundreds of blogs and sites regularly write about mathematics in all its facets.
-For the longest time, there was no good way for readers to find the authors they enjoy and for authors to be found.
+From research to recreation, from teaching to technology, from visual to virtual, there are hundreds of blogs and web sites writing about mathematics and its many facets.
+For the longest time there was no good way for math readers to discover math writers, and for math writers to be found.
 We want to change that.

 Patrick Honner is an award-winning high school math teacher currently residing in Brooklyn, New York.
 Patrick has taught everything from introductory algebra to multivariable Calculus, and mentors student research and writing in mathematics.
 Patrick is a regular contributor to the New York Times Learning Network, and shares his love of mathematics and teaching through writing and photography at MrHonner.com.

 Fawn Nguyen teaches math at Mesa Union Junior High in southern California.
-She started out as a science teacher for 14 years and has been teaching math for the last 10 years.
+She started out as a science teacher for 14 years and has been teaching math for the last 12 years.
 Fawn is part of the UC-Santa Barbara Mathematics Project leadership team that presents at workshops and retreats for math teachers, coaches, and administrators in the Tri-County area.
 She is a co-founder of the Thousand Oaks Math Teachers’ Circle.
-In an effort to share and learn from other math teachers, Fawn blogs at Finding Ways to Nguyen Students Over.
+In an effort to share and learn from other math teachers, Fawn blogs at Finding Ways.
 She also started VisualPatterns.org to help students develop algebraic thinking.
-When she can pull herself away from her passion and love of all things mathy, Fawn likes to take motorcycle rides with her husband.
+When she can pull herself away from her passion and love of all things mathy, Fawn likes to read and garden.